Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 In this, the team members gather to form a circle.
 One team member starts and throws a throw-able soft object (plush toy, stress balls) toward any other member.

-Idea is that whoever has the ball would answer 3 question:
+The idea is that whoever has the ball would answer 3 questions:

 • What they appreciated and